Super

 As someone who grew up religiously playing EVERY incarnation of Street

-Fighter 2 in the arcades (and on SNES at home), I have nearly every frame of animation
+Fighter 2 in the arcades (and at home on SNES), I have practically every frame of animation from SF2 embedded

 into my brain.
-Like many other die-hards out there, I can fully appreciate
+Like the other OGs out there, I can fully appreciate

 what UDON has done with this timeless classic.
 Redrawing and re-coloring every